 ๐ Sellers take note: These shifts affect your buyers’ loan approvals, payments, and urgency.
 Stay informed to time your listing right. ๐กMarkets move fast, so being ahead of the curve can help you protect your equity and plan smarter. ๐ผ๐ย

 ๐กย Pro Tip: If you plan toย make an offer on a house in Metro Detroit, it’s essential to understand how these economic shocks impact the mortgage market.
-Knowing theย trendsย andย how to predictย will give you aย serious edge when negotiating.
+Understanding trendsย andย how to predict them will give you aย serious edge when negotiating.
 Have aย planย in placeย to know before you lock inย your rate.ย ๐ฎ Stay tuned for this afternoon’s update at the bottom of the article: What My Crystal Ball Is Telling Me About Today’s Mortgage Rates.โคต๏ธ

-โ ๏ธ Before locking your rate, alwaysย understand howย your lenderย determinesย theirย dailyย mortgage rate.
-Remember, yield and MBS prices fluctuate throughout the day, so knowing the lender’sย timelineย before locking your rate isย crucial if you want to save. ๐
+โ ๏ธ Before locking your rate, alwaysย understand how your Lender determines their daily mortgage rate.
+Remember, yield and MBS prices fluctuate throughout the day, so knowing theย Lender’s timelineย before locking your rate isย crucial to save. ๐

-I’m๐ Watching trends between 11:00 and 1:30 for stabilization orย revision regarding MBS Prices and the bond yield.
-Thisย is why it’s essential to know when your lenderย updates their rate sheets, how frequently they will post them, and under whatย circumstancesย they willย change their rate price sheetย during a specificย window.ย ๐จThere has been a slightย downward movement fromย noon to 4.253%.
-I will pick up a range today of 6.70% to 6.72%, depending on how the lenders want to handle the slightย 0.10% decreaseย in the yield.ย
+I’m ๐ Watching trends between 11:00 and 1:00 for stabilization orย Revision regarding MBS Prices and the bond yield.
+This is whyย it’s essential to know Lenderour Lender updates their rate sheets, how frequently they will post them, and under what circumstancesย they willย change their rate price sheetย during a specificย window. ๐จ I don’t see a revision today; the markets are stable.ย

-If the bond market cools off or spikes, you could see a Lender rate revision based on the yield trends after the original rate price sheet was released. ๐จ This could be a revision day.
-The yield is lower by .030%.
-Lenders could maintain the rate at 6.72 and attribute it to volatility, or post a price rate revision closer to the 6.66% to 6.68% range for two reasons.
-The yield went down, and better yet, MBS Prices went up and closed the gap.
-MBS will be the hero ๐ฆธtoday.ย
+If the bond market cools off or spikes, you could see a Lender rate revision based on the yield trends after the original rate price sheet was released. ๐จ Don’t foresee a revision today, the markets are stable.ย

 ๐ Updated with detailed breaking news and trendsย ๐ง ๐ฅDue to shifting mortgage markets, tariff wars, and bond market chaos, I’m no longer waiting for the weekend to update. ๐ You’ll find fresh graphs, clear trends, and smart insights on where the economy and mortgage rates are heading. ๐๐